-Summertime is on its way, and before you start planning pool days, you might want to take a look at that garden of yours.
+Summertime is on its way, and before you start planning pool days, you should take a look at your garden.
 Do you have long-blooming perennials in there?
 If you don’t, you’re definitely missing out.
-There are plenty of perennials that bloom all summer long, which are musts if you’re a little lazy and don’t want to keep replanting your blooms each and every year.
+Many perennials bloom all summer long, which are musts if you don’t want to keep replanting your blooms every year.

-Plus, with summer-blooming perennials, you’ll get fresh colour in the yard just as other plants take a break for the season.
+Plus, with summer-blooming perennials, you’ll get fresh colour in the yard as other plants rest for the season.
 Having a variety of flowers that bloom at different times of the year will help you cultivate a stunning landscape throughout the whole year.
 If you’re wondering which types of perennials bloom all summer long, we’ve gathered some of our favourites to give your garden a slew of stunning hues!

 Perennials that bloom all summer long